Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 What are the World Education Services?

-WES is a non-profit organization that evaluates and authenticates academic credentials from outside of Canada and the United States for use by employers, universities, colleges, and other organizations.
+WES Canada is a non-profit organization that evaluates and authenticates academic credentials from outside of Canada and the United States for use by employers, universities, colleges, and other organizations.
 WES evaluates credentials from more than 200 countries, providing an in-depth analysis of foreign academic credentials concerning their equivalent credentials in Canada and the United States.
-For various reasons, WES provides credential evaluations for individuals, organizations, and corporations.
+WES provides credential evaluations for individuals, organizations, and corporations for various reasons.

-You can use WES evaluations for immigration, professional licensing and admission to universities, colleges, and other educational institutions.
+You can use a WES verification for immigration, professional licensing, and admission to universities, colleges, and other educational institutions.
 They are regarded as the primary means of evaluating international qualifications and credentials.

 How to Verify Your Transcripts Through WES